robstoll/atrium/README.md

 That is right, we used a type parameter `T: Date` and not `Expect<Date>` directly.
 You should always do this unless your type is final (not `open`) and does not have type parameters itself - but to have a simple rule, just do it.
-This way the assertion function is also available for sub types.
+This way the expectation function is also available for sub types.
 This is because `Expect` is [invariant](https://kotlinlang.org/docs/reference/generics.html#variance).
 Following an example:
 ```kotlin
 interface A { val foo get() = 1 }